flexcompute/tidy3d/docs/development/usage.rst

     * - Update lockfile after updating a dependency in ``pyproject.toml``
       - Remember to install after this command.
       - ``poetry lock``
+    * - Update and replace all the docstrings in the codebase between versions -
+      - ``poetry run tidy3d develop replace-in-files``